A tribute to Dennis Bergkamp, a hero at Arsenal & ultimate football genius

 It wasn’t until a young Arsene Wenger was brought in to replace Rioch after a few months of the following season that things really began to click for Arsenal and Bergkamp, but you have to wonder whether the Gunners would still have enjoyed the most successful period in their history were it not for that brave piece of transfer business by Rioch.

-Bergkamp scored one more goal in three less league appearances that season, but, crucially, he also registered 13 assists as he became as accustomed to creating goals as scoring them.
+Bergkamp scored one more goal in three fewer league appearances that season, but, crucially, he also registered 13 assists as he became as accustomed to creating goals as scoring them.

 He enjoyed the best goalscoring return of his Arsenal career in 1997-98 to help Wenger’s side win the double, scoring 16 in the league and 22 in total, including his first hat-trick for the club against Leicester.